- SCU Home Page

 Santa Clara’s campus is well known for its beauty and mission-style architecture.
 Newly opened in 2013, the brick-paved Abby Sobrato Mall leads visitors from the University’s main entrance to the heart of campus—the Mission Santa Clara de Asís.
 The roses and palm and olive trees of the Mission Gardens surround the historic Mission Church, which was restored in 1928.
 The adjacent Adobe Lodge is the oldest building on campus.
 In 1981, it was restored to its 1822 decor.

-Amidst all this beauty and history are modern, world-class academic facilities.
+Amid all this beauty and history are modern, world-class academic facilities.
 Students study and thrive in places such as the Joanne E. Harrington Learning Commons, Sobrato Family Technology Center, and Orradre Library.
 Individuals and groups alike enjoy studying in its inviting, light-filled, and open environment.
 Notably, the library features an Automated Retrieval System, a high-density storage area where up to 900,000 books and other publications can be stored and retrieved using robotic-assisted technology.

 Another example of Santa Clara’s excellent academic facilities is Lucas Hall, home of the Leavey School of Business.
 This modern 85,000-square-foot building houses classrooms, meeting rooms, offices, study spaces, and a café.
-Classrooms are equipped with state-of-the-art videoconferencing equipment as well as a multi-platform system to record faculty lectures for later review by students.
-The Arts & Sciences Building adjacent to Lucas Hall is home to the Markkula Center for Applied Ethics as well as academic departments, classrooms, and a 2,200-square-foot digital television studio—among the best found on any campus nationwide.
+Classrooms are equipped with state-of-the-art videoconferencing equipment as well as a multiplatform system to record faculty lectures for later review by students.
+The Arts and Sciences Building adjacent to Lucas Hall is home to the Markkula Center for Applied Ethics as well as academic departments, classrooms, and a 2,200-square-foot digital television studio—among the best found on any campus nationwide.

 Santa Clara has 10 on-campus residence halls, most with traditional double rooms and large common bathrooms, others with suite arrangements conducive to more informal living.
 Juniors and seniors can apply for townhouse-style living in the 138-unit University Villas across from the main campus.
 Opened in 2012, Graham Hall is Santa Clara’s newest residence hall.
 The environmentally friendly building boasts 96 mini-suites, lounges, full kitchens, and laundry facilities for every eight-room “neighborhood.”
 In addition, the residence hall has two classrooms, a small theater, outdoor barbecue and picnic areas, and a large courtyard.

-Another hot-spot for student life, the Paul L. Locatelli, S.J., Student Activity Center includes a 6,000 square-foot gathering hall with a high ceiling that can accommodate dances and concerts as well as pre- and post-game activities.
+Another hot-spot for student life, the Paul L. Locatelli, S.J., Student Activity Center includes a 6,000-square-foot gathering hall with a high ceiling that can accommodate dances and concerts as well as pre- and post-game activities.
 Designed with environmental sensitivity, the building is energy efficient and has daytime lighting controls and motion sensors to maximize use of natural light.
 For fitness-minded students, the Pat Malley Fitness and Recreation Center features a 9,500-square-foot weight training and cardiovascular exercise room, three basketball courts, a swimming pool, and other facilities to support the recreational and fitness needs of the campus community.

-The campus features many locations for quiet reflection, as well.
+The campus features many locations for quiet reflection as well.
 One such place is the St. Clare Garden, which features plants and flowers arranged into five groups to portray the stages of the saint’s life.
 For campus members who want a more hands-on relationship with nature, the Forge Garden, SCU’s half-acre organic garden, serves as a campus space for course research, service learning, and sustainable food production.

 Athletics and The Arts